-The Door County Pilot Design Team is introduced, and begin organizing our work together and planning for our community-based research on the local workforce housing affordability challenge.
+The Door County Pilot Design Team is introduced, and begin organizing their work together and planning for community-based research on the local workforce housing affordability challenge.

 December 2020 –

-The Door County Pilot Design Team conducts a series of engagement workshops with community stakeholders who are impact by and work closely to the local workforce housing challenge, informing our work as we gear up for generating ideas.
+The Door County Pilot Design Team conducted a series of engagement workshops with community stakeholders who are impacted by and work closely with the local workforce housing challenge, informing their work as they gear up for generating ideas.

 February 18 - 19, 2021

-A two-day workshop is held for the Door County Pilot Design Team to gather and reflect on our data, and make decisions which opportunities to pursue further on the second day, where we open the doors to host public brainstorming session with community members and other local stakeholders.
+A two-day workshop was held for the Door County Pilot Design Team to gather and reflect on their data, and make decisions about which opportunities to pursue further on the second day, where they opened the doors to host a public brainstorming session with community members and other local stakeholders.